 Douglas is a somewhat small city located in the state of Wyoming.
 With a population of 6,351 people and two constituent neighborhoods, Douglas is the 15th largest community in Wyoming.

 In Douglas, a lot of people use the bus to get to work every day though Douglas is a relatively small city.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The per capita income in Douglas in 2018 was $30,685, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,740 for a family of four.
+The per capita income in Douglas in 2018 was $37,955, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,820 for a family of four.
 However, Douglas contains both very wealthy and poor people as well.

 The most common language spoken in Douglas is English.
 Other important languages spoken here include Spanish and Italian.